andrewparry/medit/README.md

 [![GitHub release](https://img.shields.io/github/release/andrewparry/medit.svg)](https://github.com/andrewparry/medit/releases)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-A fully functional browser-based markdown WYSIWYG (What You See Is What You Get) editor that allows users to create, edit, and save markdown files locally.
-The editor provides a seamless editing experience with real-time preview capabilities and local file management.
+A fully functional **client-side** markdown WYSIWYG (What You See Is What You Get) editor that runs entirely in your browser.
+Create, edit, and save markdown files locally with no server required.
+The editor provides a seamless editing experience with real-time preview capabilities and local file management using modern browser APIs.

 **✨ [Try it online](https://andrewparry.github.io/medit/) ✨**